Renal biopsy; Biopsy - kidney

 After the procedure, the area may feel tender or sore for a few days.

-You may see bright, red blood in the urine during the first 24 hours after the test.
+You may see bright, red blood in your urine during the first 24 hours after the test.
 If the bleeding lasts longer, tell your provider.

-Your doctor may order a kidney biopsy if you have:
+Your provider may order a kidney biopsy if you have:

 A normal result is when the kidney tissue shows normal structure.